HomeroY/HomeroY/README.md

 - 👋 Hi, I’m @HomeroY
 - 👀 I’m interested in Nuclear Engineering and Astrophysics
-- 🌱 I’m currently learning so Python and Moose
+- 🌱 I’m currently learning Python, Moose and OpemMc/Sn
 - 💞️ I’m looking to collaborate on nuclear reactors
 - 📫 How to reach me ...